-Back-up gathering area: The authority will define when necessary
+Back-up gathering area: The stairwell of the neighbouring building

-6.4 Fire action guide, when safe exits are blocked
+7.4 Fire action guide, when safe exits are blocked

 Sometimes a fire in another location prevents safe exit from the building.
 In these cases it is smartest to stay in a smokeless space and keep all doors and other openings closed.